quarup/augmented-reality-rugs/README.md

 The disadvantage of GitHub Pages is that they can take a while to pick up your changes (sometimes 10+ minutes).
 So it can be a bit annoying when you're making a lot of changes quickly and want to see the results right away.

+## Inspiration and history

+I've developed this as a feature in https://www.teppichportal.ch/.
+Hopefully you'll see it live there soon.

 ## Contributions and contact

 Feel free to use this code as you wish.
 If possible, please update this code as you make improvements, and/or contact me for whatever reason.